mohammadzaid07/myblog-appwrite/README.md

-# 📝 MyBlog — A Minimal Full-Stack Blog App with Appwrite & React
+# 📝 A Minimal Full-Stack Blog App with Appwrite & React

 **MyBlog** is a clean, responsive blog app built with **React**, **Vite**, **Tailwind CSS**, and **Appwrite**.
 It allows users to **sign up, log in, create, edit, and delete posts**, with secure authentication and file/image handling.